This pedestrian and bicycle bridge and the adjoining trail connect three riverfront parks in Historic Downtown Salem:

 Connecting Parks and Employment

-• Added enhancement for downtown travel on foot or bike at lunchtime or after work.
+• It enhances downtown travel on foot or by bike during lunchtime or after work.

 Increasing Home Values in the Area

-• 2011 National Homebuyers Association survey cited that access to parks and recreational trails is the #2 factor for homebuyers.
+• A 2011 National Homebuyers Association survey found that access to parks and recreational trails is the second most important factor for homebuyers.

-• 2008 CEOs for Cities study found that homes located in areas with above average walkability and bikeability are worth over $34,000 more than those in average areas.
+• A 2008 CEOs for Cities study revealed that homes in areas with above-average walkability and bikeability are worth over $34,000 more than those in average areas.

 • Residents and employers value access to parks and recreation as key community asset.